HanadaLee/openresty/README.md

 # Additional Features

-This bundle enhances nginx core functions and 3rd-party modules through patches.
-The following lists the additional supported features.
-Features that were already supported by the official OpenResty bundle are no longer listed.
+This bundle extends the functionality of the Nginx core and 3rd-party modules through patches.

+The following are additional features supported in this bundle, while those already included in the official OpenResty bundle have been omitted for brevity.

 [Back to TOC](#table-of-contents)